 Recent literature on curriculum development suggests that departments should be the focus of curricular innovations, and so in the pilot phase of TIES, Biology and Psychological and Brain Sciences will be the first departments to participate.
 After the pilot two additional departments will be selected to participate in TIES.

-- Work with faculty in Biology and Psychological and Brain Sciences to improve student learning, performance and engagement by implementing evidence-based teaching strategies.
+- Worked with faculty in Biology and Psychological and Brain Sciences to improve student learning, performance and engagement by implementing evidence-based teaching strategies.

-- Conduct evaluations to determine the impact of the strategies, especially on women and other demographics under-represented in STEM.
+- Conducted evaluations to determine the impact of the strategies, especially on women and other demographics under-represented in STEM.

-- Establish a structure to support the departments in continuous program improvement.
+- Established a structure to support the departments in continuous program improvement.

-- Continue to support faculty who are already implementing and evaluating evidence-based teaching strategies as part of the AAU project.
+- Continued to support faculty who are already implementing and evaluating evidence-based teaching strategies as part of the AAU project.

 - supporting faculty as they introduce evidence-based teaching strategies to their courses,